-• In the care of a local authority, or • Provided with accommodation by a local authority in the exercise of its social services functions, for a continuous period of more than 24 hours Previously looked-after children are registered pupils that fall into either of these categories: • They were looked after by a local authority but ceased to be as a result of any of the following: \circ $\,$ A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them - A special guardianship order - An adoption order - They appear to the governing board to have:
+In the care of a local authority, or

+Provided with accommodation by a local authority in the exercise of its social services functions, for a continuous period of more than 24 hours

+Previously looked-after children are registered pupils that fall into either of these categories:

+- They were looked after by a local authority but ceased to be as a result of any of the following: - A child arrangements order, which includes arrangements relating to who the child lives with and when they are to live with them - o A special guardianship order - An adoption order - They appear to the governing board to have: - Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and - o Ceased to be in that state care as a result of being adopted

-\circ $\,$ Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and • Ceased to be in that state care as a result of being adopted Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
+Personal education plan (PEP) is part of a looked-after child's care plan that is developed with the school.
 It forms a record of what needs to happen and who will make it happen to ensure the child reaches their full potential.

 Virtual school head (VSH) is a local authority officer responsible for promoting the educational achievement of their authority's looked-after children, working across schools to monitor and support these pupils as if they were in a single school.
 The VSH is also responsible for providing information and advice to schools, parents and guardians in respect of previously looked-after children.

+4. Identity of our designated teachers

+Our designated teachers:

+Feckenham Primary School: Catherine O'Donnell office@feckenhamfirst.worcs.sch.uk 01527 892756

+Studley High School: Amy Page apage@shiresmat.org.uk 01527 852478

+Webheath: Jayne Woodward senco@webheath.worcs.sch.uk office@webheath.worcs.sch.uk

-4. Identity of our designated teacher Our designated teacher is Mrs K Cole You can contact them by email of kerala.cole@rednockschool.org.uk Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
+Our designated teacher takes lead responsibility for promoting the educational achievement of looked-after and previously looked-after children at our school.
 They are your initial point of contact for any of the matters set out in the section below.

-The designated teacher is also the Strategic SENDCo and works alongside the Operational SENDCo and Community Leader for SEND and LAC students to fulfil the remit of the policy.
-The day to day support and care of all of our students begins with the student's tutor, community support officer and community leader who are fully availed of the student's needs.
-5. Role of the designated teacher 5.1 Leadership responsibilities The designated teacher will:
+5. Role of the designated teacher

-• Act as a central point of initial contact within the school for any matters involving looked-after and previously looked-after children • Promote the educational achievement of every looked-after and previously looked-after child on roll by: • Working with VSHs • Promoting a whole school culture where the needs of these pupils matter and are prioritised • Take lead responsibility for ensuring school staff understand:
+- Act as a central point of initial contact within the school for any matters involving looked-after and previously looked-after children - Promote the educational achievement of every looked-after and previously lookedafter child on roll by: - Working with the Designated Pastoral manager to support VSHs